 To repair the effects of lipid loss, you can start by restoring the compromised skin barrier with regular hydration —drink plenty of water and apply a series of non-active and soothing medical-grade cosmeceuticals to reduce the inflammation and moisturise the skin.

 The lipid layer surrounding the corneocyte will then help anchor it and prevent further loss of hydration [our water-soluble compounds that are found in the stratum corneum – the outer layer of our skin].

 WHAT RECOVERY CARE CREAM WORKS ON COMPROMISED SKIN?

 Start with KCeutic post-recovery cream, our ‘go to’ product we use after any laser, IPL or Microneedling treatment.
-Not only do its ingredients help replenish and rebuild your skin’s natural barrier, but the luxurious cream also leaves your skin looking calm, smooth and radiant.
+Not only do its ingredients help to replenish and rebuild your skin’s natural barrier, but the luxurious cream also leaves your skin looking calm, smooth and radiant.

-This smart cream is also ideal for women who suffer from rosacea as its properties help reduce the redness and inflammation that’s associated with this debilitating skin condition.
+This smart cream is also ideal for women who suffer from rosacea as its properties help to reduce the redness and inflammation that’s associated with this debilitating skin condition.
 If used as a daily home care product, KCeutic will speed up the healing and restore the skin back to health.

 Combined with Medik8 B5 liquid rejuvenation serum, you will notice an immediate and pronounced difference in appearance.

 WHAT ARE THE POWERHOUSE INGREDIENTS IN KCEUTIC?

 With the essential K Complex to soothe the skin and counter inflammation and combination of glycoprotein and hyaluronic acid [to help regenerate the skin], shea butter [to help moisturise the skin], and vitamins C and E [to help protect the skin with its antioxidant properties], the cream is equally effective and luxurious in feel.